 - The Gambling Addict: Khlestakov is stuck in the town because he'd gambled all his money away.
 His parting words strongly imply that his ill-gotten fortune will only survive until the next gaming-table.

 - The Inspector Is Coming: Corrupt local government officials panic when they hear there's an inspector in town, but the guy they suspect of being him is a case of mistaken identity.
 The real inspector arrives at the end of the play.

 - Invention Pretension: Khlestakov's Tall Tales are full of it.

 - Mass "Oh, Crap!": The famous "silent scene" at the end is an epic, several minute long Mass "Oh, Crap!" moment, described in great detail.

 - Mistaken for Special Guest: A poor but foppish gentleman visiting a small town is mistaken for an expected government inspector by the local corrupt bureaucrats.
 He quickly understands what's going on, and uses the situation to swindle a neat sum out of the locals.
 Then he leaves and the real McCoy comes...

-- One Steve Limit: Averted, with two (unrelated) characters named Piotr Ivanovich Bobchevsky and Piotr Ivanovich Dobchevsky.
+- One-Steve Limit: Averted, with two (unrelated) characters named Piotr Ivanovich Bobchinsky and Piotr Ivanovich Dobchinsky.

-- Permanent Elected Official: The character translated as Mayor, who is a powerful Corrupt Hick with more powers than a mayor would be thought of as having.
+- Permanent Elected Official: The character translated as Mayor, who is a powerful Small-Town Tyrant with more powers than a mayor would be thought of as having.
 This being Czarist Russia, there was neither a press nor was central bureaucracy as strong as today.